 Bolognese is more than just a “meat sauce”.
 It is thicker, meatier, and richer than my usual go to sauce.
 It’s usually a combo of beef, veal, and pork and is finished with milk or cream.
 It’s more of an Italian “stew” than a sauce.
 This is a classic recipe from Emeril Lagasse that really like.
 Bolognese takes a little more time and love than a basic meat sauce but it is worth it and makes a great family Sunday dinner!

 With any Italian dish that calls for tomatoes, you want to make sure that you use a good brand.
 I like using imported Italian San Marzano tomatoes in my Italian recipes.
 This is one of the brands I like:

 This recipe starts with some diced pancetta or bacon.
-I used bacon because it’s what I had on hand.
-After you crisp up the bacon, you saute a mix of onions, carrots, and celery in the rendered bacon fat (YUM!).
+I used bacon because it’s what I had on hand but I love using diced pancetta as well.
+After you crisp up the bacon, you saute a mix of onions, carrots, and celery in the rendered bacon fat…hello flavor!

 This recipe serves 8 (with 2 pounds of pasta) or 4-6 with one pound and left over sauce to save/freeze.